 (don’t forget to replace ‘X’ with your device number)

-In the output should be following values:
+In the output should be the following values:

 speed 9600 baud cs8 -cstopb -parenb

-This means: speed 9600, 8 data bits, 1 stop bit, no parity.
+This means speed 9600, 8 data bits, 1 stop bit, no parity.

-Additional shielding allows to use very long and stable line (but low speed) up to 1.2 kilometers which is great for industrial applications.
+Additional shielding allows to use the very long and stable line (but low speed) up to 1.2 kilometers which is great for industrial applications.

 Please note, that it’s highly recommended to use common-ground wire in case long line, especially between different buildings.
 This can help to equalize ground voltages between devices and avoid problems that can ruin your day.

-Differential nature of the RS-485 means that we can’t directly connect our oscilloscope probes to the line.
+The differential nature of the RS-485 means that we can’t directly connect our oscilloscope probes to the line.
 Actually we can, but all measures will be not precise and sometimes incorrect.

 To capture differential line signals should be used differential probes, like this one:

-As bonus differential probe can be used to perform measures on the circuits connected to the generic AC voltage (like switching power supply) without destroying the oscilloscope and probe wires.
+As a bonus differential probe can be used to perform measures on the circuits connected to the generic AC voltage (like switching power supply) without destroying the oscilloscope and probe wires.